SpeciesFileGroup/install_taxonworks/development/docker/README.md

 * The container is mapped to the source on your local machine, what you see when you shell into the app is what is on your local file system.
 * See [documentation for Docker](https://docs.docker.com/).

-### Use a debugger like byebug or pry

-Two steps.
-Run docker compose in daemon mode, then attach to the app.
-Server log/debugger entry point will appear in the window after requests.
+### Debugging Ruby code using byebug

+First run docker compose in daemon mode:
-* `docker compose up -d` (If you are already running `docker compose up` stop it first)
+* `docker compose up -d` (If you are already running `docker compose up` stop it first with `docker compose down`)

+then attach to the app:
 * `docker attach taxonworks-app-1` (Container name can be found with `docker ps`, but if app is running on taxonworks directory `taxonworks-app-1` is likely correct)

+The scrolling server log and any debugger entry point will appear in the console window as TaxonWorks runs.

+Note that the server log scrolling by (and the log files in the `log` folder) includes database calls being made in response to your browser actions, which can also be helpful for debugging.

+If you've never used byebug before, see [the documentation](https://www.rubydoc.info/gems/byebug/11.1.3), or briefly: insert a line `byebug` in your ruby code where you'd like to have a breakpoint, do something that causes that section of code to execute, and then you should see the byebug prompt in your terminal waiting for you to debug your code.
+For viewing data structures you may want to drop into pry (just type `pry`), which will nicely format and colorize its output: just enter the name of some variable.
+You'll need to `quit` out of pry to return to byebug to step, continue, etc.

 ### Stop a container